walmartlabs/thorax/docs/includes/docs.md

 ### populate *view.populate([attributes])*

 Populate the form fields in the view with the given attributes.
-The keys of the attributes should correspond to the names of the inputs. `populate` is automatically called with the response from `view.context(view.model)` when `setModel` is called.
+The keys of the attributes should correspond to the names of the inputs. `populate` is automatically called with the response from `view.context(view.model.attributes)` when `setModel` is called.

     view.populate({
       "last-name": "Beastridge"